 Your AODA compliance solution

-If you’re feeling overwhelmed or unsure of how to respond after receiving a First Notice of Non-Compliance, eSSENTIAL Accessibility is here to help.
+If you’re feeling overwhelmed or unsure of how to respond after receiving a First Notice of Non-Compliance, Level Access is here to help.
 We have supported organizations on their path to AODA compliance for years, and our team works closely with the Ministry, serving on various accessibility-related government advisory boards.

-We will support your filing requirements or any necessary responses, and our Accessibility-as-a-Service solution, powered by our eA Platform, will help ensure your website or web application becomes accessible and remains accessible, while capturing work completed and progress made over time.
+We will support your filing requirements or any necessary responses, and our end-to-end accessibility solution, powered by our platform, will help ensure your website or web application becomes accessible and remains accessible, while capturing work completed and progress made over time.

 If you need help with AODA compliance or with responding to a First Notice of Non-Compliance, contact us today.